Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Introduction

 \section{Introduction}

 The Galactic Center (GC) is a unique and dynamic environment characterized by extreme physical conditions, such as high gas densities, strong magnetic fields, and intense radiation fields \citep{Genzel+10}.
-Due to its proximity ($\sim$ 8 kpc, \citealp{Do+19,Gravity_collaboration+20}), extensive multi-wavelength observations have revealed the GC's detailed structure.
-At its core, the supermassive black hole Sgr A* is surrounded by a dense nuclear star cluster (NSC) and an extended nuclear star disk (NSD).
+Due to its proximity ($\sim$ 8 kpc, \citealp{Do+19,Gravity_collaboration+20}), extensive multi-wavelength observations have revealed the GC's physical structure in detail.
+At its core, the supermassive black hole, commonly known as Sgr A*, is surrounded by a compact and dense nuclear star cluster (NSC) and an extended nuclear star disk (NSD).
 These star assemblies are dominated by old, late-type stellar populations, with a substantial fraction residing in binary systems \citep{Feldmeier-Krause+17,Launhardt+02,Sormani+22}.